American Association of Geographers: Geographic Information Science and Systems Specialty Group Tobler Lecture Award

-The G. K. Gilbert Award for Excellence in Geomorphological Research
+G. K. Gilbert Award for Excellence in Geomorphological Research

 The G. K. Gilbert Award for Excellence in Geomorphological Research (not to be confused with the G. K. Gilbert Award given by the Geological Society of America), is presented to the author(s) of a single significant contribution to the published research literature in geomorphology.

 Awards from the AAG Marble Fund for Geographic Science

 In 2005, Duane Marble established the AAG Marble Fund For Geographic Science with the help of ESRI CEO Jack Dangermond.
 The fund promotes quantitative geography by rewarding student research that focuses on applying GIScience and computers to spatial problems.
 These awards include the Marble-Boyle Undergraduate Achievement Award, the Marble Fund Award for Innovative Master's Research in Quantitative Geography, and the William L. Garrison Award for Best Dissertation in Computational Geography.The Marble-Boyle Undergraduate Achievement Award is named for the Duane Marble and Geographer A. R. Boyle.
 It seeks to promote computer science and quantitative geography by providing undergraduates a cash prize of $1000 for their research.
 The Marble Fund Award for Innovative Master's Research in Quantitative Geography is named for Duane Marble, the creator of the Marble Fund.
 This award recognizes masters students who have performed innovative research advancing quantitative geography with $2000 and a certificate of merit.
 The William L. Garrison Award for Best Dissertation in Computational Geography is named for the transportation geographer William Garrison.
 William Garrison was highly influential in the quantitative revolution in geography and had many graduate students (dubbed the space cadets) who went on to be highly influential within the discipline, including Brian Berry, William Bunge, Michael Dacey, Arthur Getis, Duane Marble, and Waldo Tobler.
 Like the undergraduate and masters awards, this award seeks to recognize innovative research in quantitative and computational geography.
 Awardees are given a $3500 prize and a certificate of merit.